chanmix51/SlapOM/README.rst

   php tests/SlapOM/Tests/Units/{File name}

-Before runnning the unit tests, you will need to load in your LDAP testing server the LDIF fixtures (test/fixtures/ldap_datas.ldif) and edit the tests/config/config.ini file.
+Before runnning the unit tests, you will need to load into your LDAP testing server the LDIF fixtures (test/fixtures/ldap_datas.ldif) and edit the tests/config/config.ini file.